Don’t Let Your Gun and Consumables Get in the Way of Your Welds

 A Guide to Troubleshooting Common GMAW Gun and Consumable Problems

 It is often easier to avoid weld defects from occurring by conducting a thorough check of your MIG gun and consumables prior to welding than it is to troubleshoot an existing issue.
-Problems will inevitably occur, however, and being able to quickly and accurately identify their source will save you both money and frustration.
+Problems will inevitably occur, but being able to quickly and accurately identify their source will save you money and frustration.

 The following is a guide to solving many of the most common consumables and gun-related problems associated with MIG welding.